Thirty years of the finite volume method for solid mechanics

 As noted by a number of authors, for example, \citep{Idelsohn1994, Onate1994, Bailey1995}, by choosing unity weighting functions in the weak form of the governing equation (Equation \ref{eq:virtualWork}), it is possible to recover the finite volume method. \citet{Spalding2008} alludes to this point by referring to finite volume approaches as \emph{unity-weighting function methods} and to finite element approaches as \emph{non-unity weighting function methods}.
-It should be noted, however, that although the finite volume method \emph{can} be derived from the weighted residual weak form, it is \emph{not} required.

-As seen above, the finite element method employs shape functions to describe the variation of the displacement within each cell/element; the standard finite volume method, on the other hand, does not explicitly use shape functions; instead the displacement is assumed to vary according to a truncated Taylor series expansion about the cell centre.
-In this way, the discrete representation of the displacement field contains discontinuous jumps across cell boundaries, in contrast to the continuous representation employed by the standard Galerkin finite element method (see Figure \ref{fig:shapeFunctions}).
-Given the discontinuous nature of the discrete displacement field, the finite volume method bears some resemblance to the \emph{discontinuous} Galerkin finite element method (as opposed to the standard \emph{continuous} Galerkin method) as discussed by, for example, \citet{Hesthaven2007}.